filkuzmanovski/tweet-science/README.md

   ### Using Matplotlib with OS X
-  Image rendering in mac os can sometimes throw an erro when using matplotlib.
+  Image rendering in mac os can sometimes throw an error when using matplotlib.
   When faced with a Runtime Error: Python is not installed as a framework, go ahead and head to your terminal to
   ```
   ~/.matplotlib